Top Five Video Content Millennials are Consuming5 June 2018 | Red Bangle Team

 When it comes to news, Youtube, Instagram and Facebook are becoming increasingly popular news sources for millennials to access.
 64% of millennials find different ways of keeping up with what’s happening around the world by mostly finding their news online.
 Concerning a subject that hasn’t been covered in the mainstream, millennials have found ways to get information on this through community sharing more than traditional ways.
 In fact, topics that aren’t mainstream are actually gaining a lot of attention.
 The way millennials get news is heavily influenced by topic and this is why news accounts on these social media platforms are so popular amongst them.
 News commentary laced with humour has become extremely popular, not only because it allows for a better understanding about the topic at hand, especially politics, but also helps them remember these events much better when there’s a funny joke or pun attached to it.
 News videos on social media platforms are actually empowering millennials to go beyond reading and sharing news to creating their own content and expressing their opinions on these news stories for the world to see.

-The BBC news Instagram account has almost 5 million follows, their Facebook page having 46 million follows and their Youtube account having around 2,361,690 subscribers.
+The BBC news Instagram account has almost 5 million followers, their Facebook page having 46 million followers and their Youtube account having around 2,361,690 subscribers.
 While their videos cover world news, some of it is also based on rather quirky topics, like a town being overrun by tumbleweed and a man building a four storey castle out of plastic bottles.
 This makes their videos a lot more entertaining and interesting too.

-The Daily show, which often ads a lot of humour to their news commentary has 1.1 million followers on Instagram and 3,056,925 subscribers on Youtube.
+The Daily show, which often ads a lot of humour to their news commentary, has 1.1 million followers on Instagram and 3,056,925 subscribers on Youtube.
 The Daily Show host, Trevor Noah uses the latest songs, puns and sometimes even his own experience to add humour to the news stories he’s presenting.
 Last Week Tonight with John Oliver which also operates in a similar fashion, has 6,114,552 subscribers on youtube.

 Though these videos tend to be quite long, this is necessary because John Oliver also has quite a fascinating way of breaking down difficult topics and explaining its impact and consequences on particular communities.